truipl/gravity-forms-dotpay/ReadMe.md

 ## Frequently Asked Questions

-### How to move the currency symbol from the right to the left?
+### How to move the currency symbol from the left to the right?

 Copy and paste the code below into your theme’s `functions.php` file.
 ```php